-The /LOCATION qualifier allows you to specify a higher level location, thus creating a location hierarchy.
-If there is no higher location, specify /NOLOCATION.

-Use a location hierarchy to allow selection of volumes or drives in compatible locations.
-One location is compatible with another if it has a common location in the hierarchy.
+The /LOCATION qualifier allows you to specify a parent location, thus creating a location hierarchy.
+If there is no parent location, specify /NOLOCATION.
+Use parent locations to allow selection of volumes or drives in compatible locations.
+One location is compatible with another if it has a common parent location in the hierarchy.
+If you do not wish to utilize the compatible location feature, do not specify parent locations.
+Locations with common parents are most useful where the parents and siblings are in close proximity to one another (e.g. rooms 101 and 102, with parent location floor 1), and selection of volumes or drives from any of the locations is desired.
+Do not use parent locations across larger distances.

-/SPACES=(range[,...]) /NOSPACES